Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 ### Overview

-This is the file folder for the article titled: A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters, recently submitted to the _Journal of Control, Automation and Electrical Systems - Springer Nature_.
-This article addresses the impact of mutual impedance between grounding elements in measuring the grounding resistance of wind turbines using the clamp-on ground meter.
-Furthermore, it proposes a new lumped parameter model for wind farm grounding to include the representation of such effects.
-In this study, turbine ground resistance readings in a typical wind farm are taken by computer simulation using lumped parameter modeling and electromagnetic field modeling.
-Taking the electromagnetic model as standard, The simulation results demonstrate that the proposed solution could accurately estimate the impedance of the measuring loop in a wind farm grounding system.
+Welcome to the repository for the research article titled "A New Lumped Parameter Modeling for Wind Farm Grounding Measurement Circuits Based on Clamp-On Ground Meters," recently submitted to the Journal of Control, Automation and Electrical Systems - Springer Nature.
+This work delves into the impact of mutual impedance between grounding elements when measuring the grounding resistance of wind turbines using clamp-on ground meters.
+The repository provides files and resources related to the study, including simulation models, results, and visual representations.

+### Article Highlights

+The research article addresses:
+- The impact of mutual impedance in measuring wind turbine grounding resistance.
+- Proposal of a novel lumped parameter model for wind farm grounding.
+- Simulation of turbine ground resistance readings through lumped parameter modeling and electromagnetic field modeling.
+- Demonstration of the accuracy of the proposed solution in estimating the impedance of the measuring loop in a wind farm grounding system.

 ### Files